 Bunnies or rabbits that are less than 7 months old should not be given any oranges because their gut flora is not yet developed to process large amounts of sugar.

 Feeding your bunnies oranges when they’re less than 7 months old could lead to diarrhea or GI stasis, which is fatal extremely fast.

-Here’s a table to guide you on how much you should feed your rabbits as it gets older.
+Here’s a table to guide you on how much you should feed your bunnies as they get older.

 |7 weeks to|

 |12 weeks||Unlimited alfalfa||Unlimited||Introduce vegetables (one at a time) in small quantities < 1/2 oz (15 g)||—|